t3kt/raytk/docs/_reference/operators/light/pointLight.md

     name: Position
     readOnlyHandling: baked
     regularHandling: runtime
-    summary: The point from which the light eminates.
+    summary: The point from which the light emits.
   - label: Intensity
     name: Intensity
     readOnlyHandling: baked
     regularHandling: runtime
-    summary: Brightness of the light.
+    summary: Brightness that is applied to the `Color`.
   - label: Color
     name: Color
     readOnlyHandling: baked